Pif50/Progetto-Ethereum-Web3-di-Pier-Francesco-Tripodi/README.md

 # Progetto-Ethereum-Web3-di-Pier-Francesco-Tripodi

-A NFT Contrat will mint one of four Houses of Hogwarts.
+An NFT Contract will mint one of the four Houses of Hogwarts.
 This smart contract is develop whit web3.py on Goerli Testnet.

 ### Notes for use: